Virginia May Ratify The Equal Rights Amendment. What Would Come Next Is Murky

 Many advocates for women's rights are watching Virginia closely, as the state's legislature goes into session Wednesday.
 That's because the Equal Rights Amendment has a good chance of being ratified by Virginia lawmakers.

 The ERA nearly passed there last year.
-The then-Republican-controlled Senate approved the amendment with solid Democratic support, and it was one vote shy of getting a floor vote in the Republican-led House after that.
+The then-Republican-controlled Senate approved the amendment with solid Democratic support, but it was one vote shy of getting a floor vote in the Republican-led House.
 November's elections then swept Democrats into control of both the House and Senate.

 If lawmakers pass the ERA this session, Virginia would become the 38th state to ratify it, and an amendment needs 38 states to be fully ratified and added to the U.S. Constitution.